-Desperate for help, people in debt trouble often turn for help to predatory debt "counselors" who do more harm than good.
-There are legitimate, not-for-profit organizations that can provide good advice.
-But if someone wants to charge a fee for help with debt consolidation, advises you to stop paying certain bills or wants you to funnel all payments through them, you should steer clear of their services.
+Desperate for help, people in debt trouble often turn to predatory debt "counselors" who do more harm than good.
+There are legitimate, not-for-profit organizations that can provide good advice on debt consolidation.
+But if someone charge a fee for debt management assistance, advises you to stop paying certain bills or wants you to funnel all payments through them, steer clear of their services.

 Debt consolidation should not be considered an act of desperation.
 In fact, the more calmly you can enter into it, the greater your chance of success.